FuelLabs/fuel-indexer/docs/src/reference-guide/components/assets/module.md

 ## Usage

-To compile your index code to WASM, you'll first need to install the `wasm32-unknown-unknown` target platform through `rustup`, if you haven't done so already.
+To compile your indexer code to WASM, you'll first need to install the `wasm32-unknown-unknown` target platform through `rustup`, if you haven't done so already.

 ```bash
 rustup add target wasm32-unknown-unknown
 ```

-After that, you would compile your index code by navigating to the root folder for your index code and build.
+After that, you would compile your indexer code by navigating to the root folder for your indexer code and build.
 An example of this can be found below:

 ```bash
 cd /my/index-lib && cargo build --release